 Business Cash Flow Management

-Scary but true: a lack of cash flow is one of the leading causes of small business failure.
-Fortunately, there are strategies you can use to ensure that you always have funds in your account to pay expenses and keep your business moving, like reducing your expenses or increasing revenues.
+Scary but true: A lack of cash flow is one of the leading causes of small business failure.
+Fortunately, there are strategies you can use to help ensure you always have funds in your account to pay expenses and keep your business moving, like reducing your expenses or increasing revenues.

 But before you can confidently plant your flag at the top of Mount Cash Flow, make sure you bone up on the subject.
 Whether you consider yourself financially savvy or not, there are some things you need to know about cash flow in order to succeed.

 If you hear that term – “cash flow” – being thrown around a lot, but aren’t really sure what it refers to, read on.
-A business has cash moving in and out of its accounts: in through sales and out through expenses.
+A business has cash moving in and out of its accounts: in through revenue or sales, and out through expenses.
 In the ideal situation, you have more cash coming in than leaving your business.
 That means you have positive cash flow.

-Now, cash flow is different than profit.
-After you’ve paid your taxes, your vendors and any other bills that your business accumulates, that money left over is profit.
+Now, cash flow is different from profit.
+After you’ve paid your taxes, paid your vendors, purchased inventory or supplies and any other bills that your business accumulates, that money left over is profit.
 Technically, you could pocket all of that as your disbursement as the business owner.
 But what happens when those bills come due again and your clients haven’t paid you?
 Or you have an unforeseen expense, like needing to replace your computer?

 Ready to become a cash flow master?
-Keep these three things in mind.
+Keep these four things in mind.

 Your Cash Flow Cycle Affects Your Ability to Pay Bills

-Every business has a different cash flow cycle.
-This refers to how long it takes from the moment you receive an order to deliver goods and receive payment.
-If you make homemade baby diapers, you need time for the following:
+Every business has different cash flow challenges.
+This refers to how cash flows in and out of your business and how long it takes to do so.
+For example, if you make homemade baby diapers, you need time for the following: